kloimhardt/blog/docs/_posts/2023-03-16-competence-comprehesion.markdown

 But we are not that type of complacent person, because we strive for comprehension, right?

 So, being thus not afraid of best practice as a convenient first step, competence it is.
 We want ways to learn by first understanding without the burden of arduous reasoning.
 That is hard enough already in itself.
 Let that be the slogan of our preferred way of learning: "First the rules, then the principles: Competence before Comprehension".

+As the number (1) in the title indicates, there is also another post (2) where I try to give a concrete example.